Karthikgaur8/Karthikgaur8/README.md

 I am a Computer Science student at the University of Alabama with a passion for building high-performance software and data-driven solutions.
 I have experience in full-stack development, data analytics, and financial technology.

-- 🔭 I’m currently maintaining and extending production websites and internal applications for The Westervelt Company.
+- 🔭 I’m currently working as a Data Analyst Intern for The Westervelt Company.
-- 🌱 I’m currently focused on C++, Python, Django, and financial modeling.
+- 🌱 I’m currently focused on C++, Python, AI, and financial modeling.
 - 💬 Ask me about C++, Python, FinTech, and data structures.
-- ⚡ Fun fact: I developed a GPT+ML engine that gamifies financial insights and delivered the MVP in under 20 hours for a hackathon.
+- ⚡ Fun fact: I developed a GPT+ML engine that gamifies financial insights and delivered the MVP in under 20 hours for a [**hackathon**](https://www.linkedin.com/feed/update/urn:li:activity:7314022443629649920/) FinTech category, sponsored by PNC Financial Services.
 - 📫 How to reach me: **kgaur@crimson.ua.edu** or on [**LinkedIn**](https://www.linkedin.com/in/karthik-gaur-815861167/)

 ---